Munawwar/react-pack-mule/README.md

 zustand avoids a whole bunch of unnecessary boilerplate - reducer, dispatch, thunk, provider, context..

-pack-mule avoids even more ceremonies such as actions binding.
-Gives array selector syntax (on top of what zustand gives)
+pack-mule avoids even more ceremonies such as actions functions, and gives an even more simplified interface.

 ### Quick example